ashirbad29/dukaan-frontend-assignment/README.md

-# Vite typescript eslint prettier setup

-### Features

-- Eslint prettier typescript Config
-- Import sort config for eslint
-- React Hooks plugin for esling
-- Tailwind setup (check out `tailwind-setup` branch)
+# Dukaan Frontend Assignment

+### Steps to setup locally

+- clone this repo
+- move to the project folder
+- `yarn install` to install dependencies
-- Vite 🔥
+- `yarn build`

-_use this as boilerplate template for your react typescript projects_
+- `yarn preview` to run it on localhost